EPAENERGYSTAR/epathermostat/docs/tutorial.rst

         # saved_thermostats.append(thermostat)

-If you are looking to use multiple thermostats for the calculation you may replace the above code with the following method call:
+If you are looking to use multiple CPUs (processors) for the calculation you may replace the above code with the following method call:

 .. code-block:: python